Privacy Policy: Industry-leading security for clinicians

 We also may share your personal information with a third party in a manner not addressed by this policy with your consent.

-Our Services may contain links to third-party sites.
-Any access to and use of such linked sites is not governed by this policy, but instead is governed by the privacy policies of those third party sites, which we encourage you to read.
-We are not responsible for the information practices of such third party sites.
+Our Services may contain links to, or enable access to, third party sites and services.
+Any access to and use of such third party sites and services is not governed by this policy, but instead is governed by the privacy policies and terms of service of those third parties, which we encourage you to read.
+We are not responsible for the information practices of third party sites or services, and we do not warrant their compliance with applicable laws.
+By accessing any third party website or service through the Services, you assume all risks associated with such access, including the risk that the third party may not comply with relevant laws such as HIPAA.

 We will retain your personal information for at least the period reasonably necessary to fulfill the purposes outlined in this privacy policy, unless a longer retention period is required or permitted by law.
-If we delete some or all of your personal information, we may continue to retain and use aggregate or anonymous data previously collected and/or aggregate or anonymize your personal information.
+If we delete some or all of your personal information, we may continue to retain and use aggregate or anonymous data previously derived from such information.

 Your Account and Profile Information.